Updated: September 5, 2019

 There are a lot of factors when it comes to weight loss and weight gain, but the healthier your lifestyle habits are, the better results you’ll see.
 We hope we’ve given you some insight into why you may be gaining weight while dieting.
 Hopefully, these tips will get you back on the right track and moving toward your weight loss goals!

 Need some help reaching your weight loss goals?
-Learn more about the different meal plans Jenny Craig offers designed to fit your lifestyle.
+Connect with a Jenny Craig weight loss consultant and discuss your goals!

 Elisa is a content marketing manager for Jenny Craig with over ten years of experience working in the health and fitness industry.
 She loves sharing her passion for living a balanced and healthy lifestyle.
 A San Diego native and an endurance sports enthusiast, you can usually find her swimming, biking along the coast highway or running by the beach in her free time.
 Elisa holds a Bachelor of Arts degree from California State University, Chico.